 at the renormalization scale $Q$, with $b_a$ being the coefficients of one-loop beta functions.
 Here the relative strength between anomaly and moduli mediation is measured by the parameter defined as

 with $m_{3/2}$ being the gravitino mass.
 Then, the mirage messenger scale is determined by

-In the KKLT setup, the $\alpha$ parameter has a positive rational number, of order unity, at leading order.
-In the case where the matter fields satisfy the mirage conditions, the soft SUSY-breaking parameters for scalar fields read
+In the KKLT setup, the $\alpha$ parameter has a positive rational number of order unity at leading order.
+The soft SUSY breaking parameters of scalar fields also take the mirage pattern

 for a proper choice of matter modular weights, where $\gamma_i$ is the anomalous dimension of the corresponding field, and the dot denotes differentiation with respect to $Q$.
-Here $c_i$ parameterizes the moduli-mediated contribution, given by
+Here $c_i$ parametrizes the moduli-mediated contribution, given by

 including quantum corrections from string loops and higher-order $\alpha^\prime$ corrections.
 The modular weight $n_i$ has a rational number of order unity, depending on the location of the matter in extra dimensions.
 The above mirage pattern of soft scalar parameters requires the matter fields having a Yukawa coupling $y_{ijk}$ to have modular weights satisfying